The 30-year anniversary of the web: a new phase in which Inria will play its role, supporting digital development both in France and across Europe.

 The World Wide Web was born in Europe, at CERN.
 On 12th March 1989, Tim Berners-Lee put forward a proposal for the development of an information management system to assist researchers working at CERN, which he christened the World Wide Web.
 The Mosaic web browser, developed by Mark Andreessen at the National Center for Supercomputing Applications at the University of Illinois (NCSA), was made available to the wider public in 1993, giving rise to the acceleration of the web’s deployment.
 The first international World Wide Web conference was held in Geneva in May 1994, with the second held in Chicago in October of the same year by the NCSA.
 On 1st October 1994, the MIT-LCS formed the World Wide Web Consortium (W3C).
-Tim Berners-Lee joined MIT, becoming director of the W3C.
+Tim Berners-Lee joined the Massachusetts Institute of Technology (MIT), becoming director of the W3C.
 The consortium’s aim is to enable the Web to reach its full potential, working together to develop Web standards.
-Towards the end of 1994, CERN made the decision to focus all of its efforts on the construction of the LHC (Large Hadron Collider).
+Towards the end of 1994, CERN made the decision to focus all of its efforts on the construction of the Large Hadron Collider (LHC).
 As a result, CERN turned down the offer to become the European host of the W3C.
 It was Inria that would be chosen by MIT to be their partner in April 1995.
 In May 1996, Inria organised the international World Wide Web conference (The Web Conference) in Paris.
 In September 1996, at a time when I was a senior researcher at Inria, I was made president of the W3C.
-Keio University became the Asian host for the W3C in 1996, with Beihang university playing host to the consortium for China in 2007.
+Keio university became the Asian host for the W3C in 1996, with Beihang university playing host to the consortium for China in 2007.

 Gérard Giraudon describes how the web took root at Inria